SimilarRepos/similar-repos/README.md

 # Similar Repos

-**A browser extension that use the power of AI to automatically recommend similar and interesting repositories directly on any GitHub page you visit.**
+**A browser extension that use the power of AI to automatically recommend similar and interesting repositories directly on any public GitHub page you visit.**

 https://github.com/user-attachments/assets/93c2625a-1cac-448c-9275-312a59656034